Phase curves of transiting exoplanets

 Phase curves are the holy grail of time domain exoplanet astronomy.
 By observing a system throughout the full orbital phase, we can measure not only the primary transit (when the planet passes in front of its host star), but also the secondary transit (when the planet is occulted) and variations in the planet’s brightness throughout its orbit.
 For short-period planets, which are expected to be tidally locked, these photometric modulations provide a longitudinal map of the surface brightness (see figure).

 For the most massive exoplanets, the strong mutual gravitational interaction between the planet and the star causes additional photometric variability that can be detected with visible-wavelength phase curve observations.
 These signals are due to the tidally distorted stellar surface (ellipsoidal distortion) and the periodic blue- and red-shifting of the stellar spectrum that results from the induced radial velocity (Doppler boosting).
 By probing the star’s tidal response, detailed comparisons of the measured amplitudes of these phase curve components with theoretical predictions offer an empirical test of stellar astrophysics.
-See, for example, my recent work on the ultra high-precision full Kepler phase curve of the transiting hot white dwarf system KOI-964 (Wong et al. 2020a).
+See, for example, my work on the ultra high-precision full Kepler phase curve of the transiting hot white dwarf system KOI-964 (Wong et al. 2020a).

-Over the past five years, I have worked with several collaborators, including Avi Shporer (MIT), Tansu Daylan (MIT), and Björn Benneke (University of Montréal), to analyze visible-light phase curves from the TESS mission.
+Over the past six years, I have worked with several collaborators, including Avi Shporer (MIT), Tansu Daylan (MIT), and Björn Benneke (University of Montréal), to analyze visible-light phase curves from the TESS mission.
 Our first published TESS phase curve was of WASP-18 (Shporer et al. 2019; see figure), which shows phase curve components from all three physical processes: atmospheric brightness modulation, ellipsoidal distortion, and Doppler boosting.
 Since then, our work has expanded into a broad systematic study of all known transiting systems.
 Some notable targets include WASP-19, where we combined the TESS-band secondary eclipse measurement with the full body of published eclipse depths at other wavelengths to retrieve a significantly non-zero optical geometric albedo (Wong et al. 2020b).
 For the ultra-hot Jupiter KELT-9b, the TESS phase curve provided an extremely high signal-to-noise secondary eclipse depth and also revealed an unexpected phase curve signal at the first harmonic of the orbital phase, which we attributed to the time-varying irradiation of the planet due to the gravity darkening of the rapidly-rotating host star and the unusual polar orbit (Wong et al. 2020d).

 During the TESS Primary Mission, we detected phase curve modulations and/or secondary eclipses for over two dozen systems, allowing us to search for population-level trends in our results.
-In our works summarizing the Year 1 and Year 2 phase curve analysis (Wong et al. 2020e, Wong et al. 2021), we combined our TESS-band secondary eclipse measurements with previously-published Spitzer 3.6 and 4.5 micron eclipse depths to break the degeneracy between thermal emission and reflected light and derive self-consistent dayside temperatures and optical geometric albedos.
+In our works summarizing the Year 1 and Year 2 phase curve analysis (Wong et al. 2020e, Wong et al. 2021a), we combined our TESS-band secondary eclipse measurements with previously-published Spitzer 3.6 and 4.5 micron eclipse depths to break the degeneracy between thermal emission and reflected light and derive self-consistent dayside temperatures and optical geometric albedos.
 We found a tentative trend between increasing dayside temperature and increasing geometric albedo for hot Jupiters between 1500 and 3000 K. The enhanced apparent albedo of these highly-irradiated planets is surprising, since all major condensate species are expected to be in the vapor phase at such high temperatures.
 While partial cloud cover cannot be ruled out, another possible explanation for this trend is the presence of additional high-altitude opacity sources, which can increase the thermal emission from the planet in the visible.

 Characterizing minor planets in the